 Tips for generating the best clustering model

-It is known that the seeding process used during clustering can significantly affect the model.
-Seeding means the initial placement of points into potental centroids.
+It is known that the seeding process that's used during clustering can significantly affect the model.
+Seeding means the initial placement of points into potential centroids.

-For example, if the dataset contains many outliers, and an outlier is chosen to seed the clusters, no other data points would fit well with that cluster and the cluster could be a singleton: that is, a cluster with only one point.
+For example, if the dataset contains many outliers, and an outlier is chosen to seed the clusters, no other data points would fit well with that cluster, and the cluster could be a singleton.
+That is, it might have only one point.

 Create multiple models, varying the metric or iterating more.